Quentin-Mary/MaryLadder_8bits_Edition/README.md

 The realization of this PCB project is important to me.
 First of all, because my very own projet, I designed everything from electrical diagram, to placement, routing and even embedded software.
-Through this project, I tried to prove to myself what I was capable of.
+Through this project, I tried to prove to myself what I was capable of in terms of PCB design.

+But above all, I designed this pocket sized 8 bits adder in order to popularise how basics calucations are done in a computer.
+Learning to count in binary isn't that fun and appealing for someone who has no strong interest in electronics and IT.
+I believe that having an object in your hands that allows you to visualize what's going on is a pretty nice solution.